jupyter/nbconvert/docs/source/architecture.rst

 Exporters
 ---------

-The primary class in nbconvert is the `Exporter`.
+The primary class in nbconvert is the ``nbconvert.exporters.exporter.Exporter``.
 Exporters encapsulate the operation of turning a notebook into another format.
 There is one Exporter for each format supported in nbconvert.
 The first thing an Exporter does is load a notebook, usually from a file via :mod:`nbformat`.